 The school also offers particular types of intervention that have proven track records of success.
 These may form part of your child’s IEP and include;

-Talkboost, BLAST and Spirals – these interventions support language development, help extend vocabulary, improve communication, promote good social interaction and develop good listening skills.
+Talkboost, BLAST and NELI – these interventions support language development, help extend vocabulary, improve communication, promote good social interaction and develop good listening skills.

-Every Child a Reader and WAVE 3 Reading – these programmes are very comprehensive and are currently offered to children in Y1, Y3 and Y5.
-They are intensive interventions that can improve reading and writing skills.
+Every Child a Reader and WAVE 3 Reading – these programmes are very comprehensive and are currently offered to children in KS1 and LKS2.
+They are intensive interventions that improve reading and writing skills.

 Colourful Semantics –this intervention helps develop the child’s ability to write grammatically accurate sentences and helps them understand word order and categories in the English language.

 1stClass@Number – this is a maths intervention that targets gaps in learning and understanding.
-This intervention is often offered for small groups of children.
+This intervention is often offered for small groups of children in LKS2.

-1stClass@Writing - this is a writing intervention that targets gaps in learning and understanding in the child's writing.
+1stClass@Writing - this is a writing intervention that targets gaps in learning and understanding in the child's writing in LKS2.